 In keeping with the Ohio Revised Code, BUFMs must submit a report to the President detailing the accomplishments resulting from the leave.
 In addition, BGSU requires that copies of the report be sent to the Provost, Dean, and Chair/Director.
-The report must be submitted by the end of the first month (excluding summer) in the semester following the conclusion of the leave.
-A faculty member's failure to submit the required report will disqualify the faculty member from eligibility for future Faculty Improvement Leaves.
+The report must be submitted by the end of the semester following the conclusion of the leave (i.e., Fall leave report due by the end of the following Spring semester, Spring leave report due by the end of the following Fall semester, Summer leave report due by the end of the following Fall semester).
+A BUFM's failure to submit the required report shall disqualify the BUFM from eligibility for future FILs.